top of page

 Second Cardinal Sign, Assessment for Rigidity at the Right Hip

-I suggest rigidity noted at the right hip tractioning from the ankles is due to two factors.
-Firstly, the Pendulum Effect causing uneven footfall and, secondly, mild right leaning scoliosis causing right sided lumbro-sacral dysfunction.
+I suggest rigidity noted at the right hip tractioning from the ankles is due to three factors.
+Firstly, the Pendulum Effect altering gait causing uneven footfall and, secondly, the effect of the First Cardinal Sign on gluteal stability on the pelvis and, thirdly, the effect of pelvic tilt and mild right leaning scoliosis causing right sided lumbro-sacral dysfunction.

 With the Pendulum Effect on the short right leg, there is a momentary hesitation before planting the right foot with each and every step.
 Footfall is uneven…solid on the left and hesitant or lighter on the right.
 The right hip is ever so slightly forced to tense and hang on while the foot searches for the ground rather than confidently plant.
 In the course of time, the hip becomes rigid from the strain.
 The right Adductor Magnus tightens.
 It is clearly evident the right Adductors are consistently tighter than the left when stretching.
 Rotation of the Femur in the Acetablum will be restricted.